Jay-Idrees/Amazaon-Machine-Learnig/Readme.md

     - `Supervised learning` - The training sample has lables, the algoritm learns to predict lablesthe labels are the outcome variables. examples: predicting housing prices, identifying objects in image.
 For instance you can use a training model where you train the ML model with a given set of flowers and their corresponding names.
 Then once the model is trained the
     - `Unsupervised learning` - No lables, but the algorithm tries to identify ptterns in data

-    - Labeled data is is the data already contains the solutions- thats when you use a supervised model.
+    - Labeled data is is the data that already contains the solutions- thats when you use a supervised model.
 The outcome is already defined

 - In supervised and unsupervised learning, models inspect data to discover patterns